DevlinDelFuego/Cyber-Security-Notes/THM/Privilege Escalation/Linux Privilege Escalation.md

 ### /proc/version

 The proc filesystem (procfs) provides information about the target system processes.
-You will find proc on many different Linux flavours, making it an essential tool to have in your arsenal.
+You will find proc on many different Linux flavors, making it an essential tool to have in your arsenal.

 Looking at `/proc/version` may give you information on the kernel version and additional data such as whether a compiler (e.g. GCC) is installed.